web-widget/shared-cache/README.md

 ##### Usage notes

-- To include all query string parameters (the default behavior), use include: `true`
+- To include all query string parameters (the default behavior), use `search: true`
-- To ignore query strings, use exclude: `true`
+- To ignore query strings, use `search: false`
 - To include most query string parameters but exclude a few, use the exclude field which assumes the other query string parameters are included.

 #### Headers